MCP Containers

 To create a new MCP container

-- Specify optional properties and click Finish to create the container.
+- Specify properties and click Finish to create the container.

 - The screen with the container configuration is displayed.
 You can modify the configuration as needed, run, stop or delete the container.

-On the configuration screen, you can view and edit the selected MCP container settings, start and stop the container, view logs and events, or delete the container.
+On the configurations screen, you can view and edit the selected MCP container settings, start and stop the container, view logs and events, or delete the container.

 Actions